Coaching From Home

 “Alex is the model of our ideal player pathway … someone who grew up with role models and mentors in our program and is now serving in that role himself to all the young kids he coaches and to his siblings,” Wilke said.
 “Quite simply, I’m proud of Alex and all that he has achieved.”

-The curriculums that Cortez helps his mom develop are based on age-appropriate activities, just like the golf and fitness curriculums at SCGA Junior.
+The curriculums that Cortez helps his mom develop are based on age-appropriate activities, just like the golf and fitness development SCGA Junior uses.
 At the trilingual daycare (English, Spanish, ASL) Cortez recognizes the importance of creating beneficial activities for the kids, but also an environment that allows them to flourish.

 “We make sure the kids are having fun and feel safe above everything else,” Cortez said.
 “They learn more and absorb more that way.
 That’s a big thing SCGA Junior has taught me.
 Yeah, we teach golf, but to do that you have to create a safe, fun environment so that kids can absorb what you’re teaching and are comfortable enough to make mistakes and ask for help.”